Six Advanced Onboarding Steps that Lead to Retention

-A virtual assistant that explains the software and that people can demand on request could be the solution here.
+Learn more about employee training and support and that people can demand on request could be the solution here.
 This way, users can learn the software in detail without leaving the onboarding process: those important first minutes that they spend within the software, in which they form their opinion of your service.

 STEP 5: Set the right Gradient

 Do you really understand your customers’ objectives and why they have chosen your software?
 Good.